 Tasty is a subjective term in most cases, but it’s not likely that you won’t agree that ribcap steak is one of the tastiest cuts you’ll encounter.
-The cap of ribeye steak is largely hailed as one of the best cuts of steak you can put in your mouth, thanks to its incredible marbling that gives it its full flavor and perfect texture.
+The cap of ribeye steak is primarily hailed as one of the best cuts of steak you can put in your mouth, thanks to its incredible marbling that gives it its full flavor and perfect texture.
 If you haven’t yet heard of this type of steak, you’ll want to learn about it.
 Fortunately, we have all the details for you on the ribcap, how you should cook it, and why you should add it to your arsenal of steak options.

 What is Ribeye Cap Steak?